 In the province of Macerata, on the western slope of Monte San Vicino, immersed in a beautiful landscape, is Braccano, a small village with just over 150 inhabitants.
 A hamlet of Matelica, it is worth stopping here to admire the murals that colour the historic centre.
 They were created by students from the Brera and Macerata Academies, with artists worldwide.

 Let's stay in the Marche region and head for Gradara (in the province of Pesaro and Urbino).
-This is where the Oltre le Mura (Beyond the Walls) project was born, with the ambitious aim of bringing street art to the town, telling the love story of Paolo and Francesca (said in Dante's Divine Comedy) in a contemporary language.
+The Oltre le Mura (Beyond the Walls) project was born, with the ambitious aim of bringing street art to the town, telling the love story of Paolo and Francesca (said in Dante's Divine Comedy) in a contemporary language.

 8. Abruzzo: the Medieval hamlet of Aielli